 Kevin Millard serves as the Director for Portuguese-speaking countries for Anchored In Truth.
 He is a graduate of UNA and Mid-America Baptist Theological Seminary.
 He and his wife have been serving the Lord as missionaries for 25 years.
 They served in Albania for five years before arriving in Brazil in May of 2000.
 From 2002 to 2007 they helped to plant a church in the city Niteroi.
 In 2007 they were invited to work with Fiel Ministries in Sao Jose dos Campos (Sao Paulo), where Kevin served as the director of a pastoral library program, which helped Portuguese-speaking pastors in Brazil and other countries attain Reformed literature.
 Kevin has also helped with a children's ministry call AME, where he shares weekly devotionals and offers spiritual counseling to the children.
 Kevin is presently the Interim Pastor at Grace Baptist Mission in São Jose dos Campos.
 He and his wife, Edinéia, have two grown children, Deborah and Stephen.
 Grace Life Church and Anchored in Truth have been faithfully involved in the Millards' lives and ministry all of these years through giving and praying.

-Update from Pastor Kevin Millard (August 2021):
+Update from Pastor Kevin Millard (November 2021):